Oceanblood/test-challenge-clue/README.md

-# QA Challenge by Ilia Belchenko
+# Task by Ilia Belchenko

 ## Used Tools